 That weekend was really stressful for me.
 I thought that I was dealing with the stress well, grieving just fine, and was beginning to function just fine.
 Until Monday night when I had a major….and I mean MAJOR panic attack.
 I was short of breath, had heart palpitations, felt pins and needles in my arms, and felt like I was going to die!
 It was downright scary!

 Supplements didn’t work

 I tried the usual supplements that would easily help to calm my symptoms, but absolutely nothing worked!

-Helicobacter pylori is a common infection of the digestive tract.
-It is thought to be passed from infected food and drinking water and can be passed from and infected person through the saliva.
+Helicobacter pylorus is a common infection of the digestive tract.
+It is thought to be passed from infected food and drinking water and can be passed from an infected person through saliva.
 It is common for people to live with this infection for decades with or without symptoms and often is passed from a mother to her young children.
 As many as 50% of the population is infected with this bacteria, although only 20% of those infected ever show symptoms.
-H pylori burrows into the gastric mucosa of the stomach and intestines where it can actually cause leaky gut.
+H pylori burrow into the gastric mucosa of the stomach and intestines where it can actually cause a leaky gut.

 - feeling full after eating a small amount